lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Cpp Reactors.md

 Note that for all LF statements, the final semicolon is optional, but if you are writing your code in C++, you may want to include the final semicolon for uniformity.
 See [detailed documentation of the target options](/docs/handbook/target-specification).

-<span class="warning">**Moving these to the target specification file.**</span>
-A C++ target specification may optionally include the following parameters:

-- `no-compile [true|false]`: If this is set to true, then the Lingua Franca compiler will only generate code and not run the C++ compiler.
-This defaults to false.
-- `no-runtime-validation [true|false]`: If this is set to true, then all runtime checks in [reactor-cpp](https://github.com/tud-ccc/reactor-cpp) will be disabled.
-This brings a slight performance boost but should be used with care and only on tested programs.
-This defaults to false.
-- `runtime-version "version"`: Specify the _version_ of the runtime library the compiled binary should link against. _version_ can be any tag, branch name or git hash in the [reactor-cpp](https://github.com/tud-ccc/reactor-cpp) repository.
-- `threads <n>`: The number of worker threads _n_ that are used to execute reactions.
-This is required to be a positive integer.
-If this is not specified or set to zero, then the number of worker threads will be set to the number of hardware threads of the executing system.
-If this is set to one, the scheduler will not create any worker threads and instead inline the execution of reactions.
-This is an optimization and avoids any unnecessary synchronization.
-Note that, in contrast to the C target, the single threaded implementation is still thread safe and asynchronous reaction scheduling is supported.
-- `timeout <n> <unit>`: This specifies to stop after the specified amount of logical time has elapsed.
-All events at that logical time that have microstep 0 will be processed, but not events with later tags.
-If any reactor calls `request_stop` before this logical time, then the program may stop at an earlier logical time.
-If no timeout is specified and `request_stop` is not called, then the program will continue to run until stopped by some other mechanism (such as Control-C).

-## Command-Line Arguments

-The generated C++ program understands the following command-line arguments, each of which has a short form (one character) and a long form:

-- `-f, --fast`: If set, then the program will execute as fast as possible, letting logical time advance faster than physical time.
-- `-o, --timeout '<duration> <units>'`: Stop execution when logical time has advanced by the specified _duration_.
-The units can be any of nsec, usec, msec, sec, minute, hour, day, week, or the plurals of those.
-- `-k, --keepalive`: If set, then the program will keep executing until either the `timeout` logical time is reached or the program is externally killed.
-If you have `physical action`s, it usually makes sense to set this.
-- `-t, --threads <n>`: Use n worker threads for executing reactions.
-- `-h, --help`: Print the above information.

-If the main reactor declares parameters, these parameters will appear as additional CLI options that can be specified when invoking the binary (see [Using Parameters](#using-parameters)).

 ## Imports

 The [import statement](Language-Specification#import-statement) can be used to share reactor definitions across several applications.
 Suppose for example that we modify the above Minimal.lf program as follows and store this in a file called [HelloWorld.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/Cpp/src/HelloWorld.lf):